Underrated Towns

 Everything you want in a Maine vacation is here – sandy beaches, rocky cliffs, peaceful trails, overflowing lobster rolls, kayaking, boating, fishing, and so much more.

-The Harpswell Heritage Land Trust properties give easy access with no packed parking lots and the only Giant’s Stairs in Maine.
+Harpswell Heritage Land Trust properties give easy access with no packed parking lots and the only Giant’s Stairs in Maine.

 If that isn’t dreamy enough, how about a McDreamy reason?
 This is the town where Maine native Patrick Dempsey married his wife and came back 19 years later to celebrate.

 Planning a wedding?
-Their venue is available!
+The Live Well Farm venue is available!

 Houlton, ME